-- turnover reflecting the share of revenue from green activities of investee companies capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.
+- turnover reflecting the share of revenue from green activities of investee companies - capital expenditure operational expenditure (OpEx) reflecting green operational activities of investee companies.

+(CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.